Incident DetailsCause of Death:

-He was transported to a local hospital where he died two days later from his injuries.
+He was transported to Memorial Hospital where he died two days later from his injuries.

 Both suspects were apprehended following the shooting.
 The 17-year-old male suspect who shot Corporal Severns was charged as an adult, later pleaded guilty to murder and attempted robbery, and sentenced to 65 years in prison.